VMGWARE/Camphouse/README.md

 - [ ] Add support for uploading images for user avatars, stored in an S3 bucket
 - [ ] Add footer to the frontend with links to the GitHub repo, license, and author
 - [ ] Email verification for new accounts
+- [ ] Update font to be one that isn't copyrighted/free

 ### Admin